-We have the capacity to take six 2 year olds with or without 2 year old funding (please see sessions and fees page) although we do like to limit this to 4 in a session to maximise adult:child ratios.
-2 year old children are divided amongst the key workers to ensure we all remain skilled in providing for their unique needs however Miss Tanner is our 2 year old specialist and is brilliant at taking an overview of provision each day and ensuring that we have resources and activities to enable our 2 year olds to have a successful session.
+We have the capacity to take eight 2 year olds with or without 2 year old funding (please see sessions and fees page) although we do like to limit this to 4 in a session to maximise adult:child ratios.
+2 year old children are divided amongst the key workers to ensure we all remain skilled in providing for their unique needs.

 We want your 2 year old to have the best experience possible and run a prolonged settling in period for them that is tailored specifically to you and your child.
 We will always do a home visit before you join us and we undertake the 2 year old check, in conjunction with the Health Visitor where possible, by the end of their first full term with us once we have gotten to know them well.

 You know your child best.
 We may only see them for a few hours a week or for a substantial amount of each day but regardless of this, we defer to your knowledge of them to make informed judgements on their progress and the best provision for them.
 Each morning or afternoon when you drop your child off with us, we invite you to come and do Busy Bees with us to help them settle and give us an opportunity to catch up with you about anything relevant.

 At the end of the session when you collect your child, you are most welcome into the setting to talk with a member of staff, in most cases their key worker, about how your child’s session has gone, what they’ve eaten, any nappy changes etc.